 Current issues and what the World Food Programme is doing

-Ethiopia faces new challenges, as the country is now hosting 650,000 refugees from neighboring countries, the highest number of refugees in Africa with the arrival of tens of thousands of South Sudanese refugees who fled the fighting that erupted in their country at the end of 2013.
+Ethiopia also hosts more than 650,000 refugees.
+This population has grown sharply in the last two years with the arrival of South Sudanese fleeing the conflict in their country.
 WFP is responding by offering food assistance in camps and at border points.
 Refugees from Somalia, Sudan and Eritrea are also receiving WFP monthly food assistance.

 What the World Food Programme is doing in Ethiopia

 At times of acute crisis, WFP supports the Ethiopian Government in saving lives.
 We also support programmes that use food assistance to empower women, transform areas affected by climate change and keep children in school.
 Our aim is to contribute to Ethiopia’s five-year development agenda, the Growth and Transformation Plan (GTP), through which the Government combats food insecurity.
 We consider gender and protection issues throughout work, ensuring that the needs of women, girls, men and boys are analysed and prioritized equitably.

 • WFP is a major partner in Ethiopia’s Productive Safety Net Programme (PSNP) and assists 1.6 million rural dwellers in generating community assets.
 Launched in 2005, PSNP provides transfers of food or cash, or a combination of both, to help vulnerable people bridge lean seasons and to ensure they do not have to sell their assets to meet basic food needs.
 In exchange, they participate in public works such as natural resource management and the development of basic social infrastructures (rural feeder roads, schools or clinics).